GummyDonut/3d-origami-diagram-tool/README.md

 * ~~On smaller screens realign tool set~~
   * ~~https://www.pixilart.com/draw~~
 * API Gallery to store people's diagrams
+* Add eyedrop tool to color picker -- this will need to modify the attached source code for color picker

 ## Possible Improvements
 * ~~Get this working with webpack, https://webpack.js.org/guides/getting-started/~~